Matrix factorizations via Koszul duality: Graded matrix factorizations

 for some homogeneous polynomial $f\in S$.
 Define an integer $i\in [0,d-1]$ by

 Then the new grading of $f\otimes U_{\chi_j}$ is defined by

-\paragraph \textbf{Relation between $\Tw^b_\Z(S_W\sharp G)$ and $\MF^\gr(S,W)$.} We mention some important properties for this $\Z$-grading on $S_W\sharp G$.
-First of all, as promised the curvature term $W\sharp \id_G$ has degree $2$ with respect to this grading.
-This follows the following expression
+We mention some important properties for this new $\Z$-grading on $S_W\sharp G$.
+First of all as promised the curvature term $W\sharp \id_G$ has degree $2$ with respect to this grading.
+To see this observe that

 Since $|W|=d$ we have $i=j$ and hence